 They will probably be asked to give a financial statement which explains why they can't meet their basic living costs with the current rate of deduction/s in place.

-Where the deduction is to a third party (eg for council tax arrears or rent arrears) the amount being taken can be reduced (although for rent arrears it appears that this cannot go below an amount equal to 10% of the claimant's standard allowance).
+Where the deduction is to a third party (eg for council tax arrears or rent arrears) the amount being taken cannot usually be reduced (although for rent arrears where the deduction is above an amount equal to 10% of the claimant's standard allowance, then the DWP do have the discretion to reduce the deduction to this level).

 More on Third Party Deductions for rent arrears on this page.